GET TAX RELIEF NOW!

 Can taxpayers pay estimated tax online?

 Taxpayers can pay through Web Pay or by credit card, based on Franchise Tax Board options.
-Taxpayers should keep confirmation details.
+They should keep confirmation details.
 Taxpayers should avoid duplicate paper submissions.

 Do taxpayers submit Form 540-ES with a California income tax return?

 Taxpayers submit estimated payments separately during the tax year.
-Taxpayers claim total payments when filing Form 540 or Form 540NR.
+They claim total payments when filing Form 540 or Form 540NR.
 Taxpayers should retain payment records.

 What due dates apply to the 2011 estimated payments?